*originally published November 2019.

 With the use of AI tools in law enforcement, communities of color face an increased risk of not being protected under the law.
 These communities become over-policed, which undeniably perpetuates the cycle of imprisonment of Black and Brown people.

-Senator Ron Wyden (D-Oregon), Senator Cory Booker, (D-New Jersey), and Representative Yvette D. Clarke (D-New York) recently introduced the Algorithmic Accountability Act of 2019.
-The Act would direct the FTC to require companies to study and fix flawed computer algorithms that result in inaccurate, unfair, biased or discriminatory decisions, and require them to fix the problem.
+Some representatives have introduced legislation, such as the Algorithmic Accountability Act of 2019, that would direct the FTC to require companies to study and fix flawed computer algorithms that result in inaccurate, unfair, biased or discriminatory decisions, and require them to fix the problem.
 If passed, this would be a great step towards working to reduce decisions based on biased algorithms.
 Policymakers need to explore existing laws and policy options that address civil rights violations and apply them to the practices used by digital platforms.
+We need to have more discussions about civil rights laws and its relationship to Section 230 of the Communications Decency Act.

-In addition, there needs to be more diversity in the tech space and specifically, AI industry to address systematic flaws in the production of data.
-As a recent study states, “[t]he diversity problem [in tech]…affects how AI companies work, what products get built, who they are designed to serve, and who benefits from their development.”
+In addition, there needs to be more diversity in the tech space and specifically, the emerging technology industry to address systematic flaws in the production of data.
+“The diversity problem [in tech]…affects how AI companies work, what products get built, who they are designed to serve, and who benefits from their development.”